 - That speedy "I've had too much sugar" feeling while shopping.
 Instead they shop feeling grounded and secure.

 - The anxiety over how they're going to pay.
 They know they can afford it.

 - Those purchases which seemed so amazing in the shop, but which somehow lost their magic at home.
 Instead of bags of clothes with the tags still on, they have a wardrobe of clothes they can actually wear.

 - That feeling that's almost like freedom.
 Instead, they have the feeling of actual freedom

 - The stress and self-loathing that a huge credit card bill can bring

-But they still love to go shopping.
-And they experience the joy without the anxiety.
-Now, what's not to like?!
+They still love to go shopping.
+And they experience real joy when they do.